ArmandPhilippot/apeu/README.md

 ### Component stories

 Currently, it is not possible to use [Storybook with Astro](https://github.com/storybookjs/storybook/issues/18356).
 So I added an Astro integration to be able to test the components in isolation.
-This is not Storybook replacement: you can't play with props, dynamically generate a table of available props, etc.
+This is not a Storybook replacement: you can't play with props, dynamically generate a table of available props, etc.

 To create stories for your components, use the following structure: